'Unbelievable': Verdict is a relief for NM rights advocates

 "Should people be relieved that this is the verdict they came to?
 I think so.
 Because we've averted what looked like to be a powder keg in America," he said, adding that the optimism shouldn't "go overboard."

-"There's a lot more work to get done, and it's very complex work; it's not just a guilty verdict in what should've been an open-and-shut case," Coleman said.
-"The fact that there were a lot of people who thought it could go either way tells you everything you need to know."
+"There's a lot more work to get done, and it's very complex work," Coleman said.

 "It's tempting to do that ... (but) to do that is to miss an opportunity to reach out to the forces that are supposed to guard our communities and for them to have an even hand with all citizens in our community," he said.